The machine names

 - metcalfe Named after Bob Metcalfe, inventor of ethernet networking.

-metcalfe is a system mostly playing router, sometimes wireless access point,
+Previous: metcalfe was a system mostly playing router, sometimes wireless access point,

 webserver, asterisk pbx and general server for the PCgg.